yaxu/by-example/01_pihkal.md

 ```
 -- If you see a line of code with two dashes at the start like this, it’s called a comment.
--- This is text that the computer will ignore, so you can annotate your code.
+-- This is text that the computer will always ignore, so you can annotate your code.
 ```